 Thames Valley Police confirmed to Al Jazeera that a 37-year-old man was taken into custody on Wednesday in connection with the incident.

-Witnesses told UK media that the woman was "Middle Eastern in appearance" and wore a headscarf, but a police spokesman refused to comment on the victim.
+Witnesses told UK media that the woman was "Middle Eastern in appearance" and wore a headscarf, but a police spokesman refused to comment.

 'Religious hate crimes rising'